nymlab/vectis/README.md

 We are using [CosmJS](https://github.com/cosmos/cosmjs) to test the smart contracts.
-The testing framework used is [Jest](https://jestjs.io/) The JS app is in the `js-app` directory.
+The testing framework used is [Jest](https://jestjs.io/) The CLI is in the `cli` directory.

 Please ensure you have set up the `.env` file according to the `example.env`.